egison/egison/design/type-pm-compatibility.md

 Ordinary gradual `TAny`, a target annotation, a match-site demand, or a recursive result annotation must not invent a capability head.

-### 2.2 Nested rigid core solver
+### 2.2 Capability-origin ledger and nested core solver

-Nested `Matcher` and `MatcherSlot` occurrences are solved by the same two-sorted rules as root occurrences.
-In particular, producer capability variables remain rigid while the surrounding ordinary type is unified.
-The nested solver must recurse through products, functions, collections, data constructors, and embedded matcher types without switching to symmetric ordinary-type unification for a capability component.
+Nested `Matcher` and `MatcherSlot` occurrences are solved by the same two-sorted rules as root occurrences. `InferState` records every capability variable as `Rigid`, `RenameOnly`, or `StructuralFlexible`.
+Unlisted ambient variables are rigid.
+A generic scheme instance is rename-only: it may be alpha-renamed to another non-structural variable, but it must not acquire a constructor such as `Collection`.
+Fresh consumer and constructor-local variables are structural until their scope is complete.

+Constructor and primitive schemes use a dedicated structural instantiation path.
+After the application constraints have been solved, only structural capability leaves that remain visible in the exported type are frozen to rename-only.
+A constructor capability consumed entirely inside an application therefore stays locally flexible, while a partially applied or bare constructor cannot export structural flexibility.

+Egison also exposes consumer positions as `MatcherSlot` arguments of ordinary library combinators such as `list` and `maybe`.
+On a syntactically direct application, only scheme binders occurring in such slots receive the same local structural treatment; all other binders remain rename-only, and the surviving result leaves are frozen.
+Taking the function as a value does not use this path.
+Likewise, a named pattern-function application allocates its dual binders as local structural pattern demands for that match cut, while ordinary standalone dual-scheme instantiation remains rename-only.
+These are production representations of consumer-demand allocation, not permission to strengthen an exported producer.

+The nested paired-type solver must recurse through products, functions, collections, data constructors, tensors, and embedded matcher types while consulting the same origin ledger for every capability component.
+Tensor application retains Egison's traversal rule; the capability-origin check does not change that evaluation-order extension.

 The core solver fails closed.
-If a nested constraint cannot be handled by its rigid two-sorted rules, the synchronized path fails rather than weakening the constraint to ordinary `TAny`, capability `Any`, or a fresh unconstrained slot.
+If a nested constraint cannot be handled by its origin-aware two-sorted rules, the synchronized path fails rather than weakening the constraint to ordinary `TAny`, capability `Any`, or a fresh unconstrained slot.
 Production may then use an explicitly identified Egison fallback, but that crossing is a compatibility-warning event.

+An origin violation is never such a warning event.
+Any substitution that strengthens a rigid or rename-only variable is rejected as a type error before it can be committed to the global substitution.

 ### 2.3 One-way `Matcher` to `MatcherSlot` coercion